UIZE/UIZE-JavaScript-Framework/README.md

 		}
 	});

-For a more detailed discussion of the UIZE approach to OOP, consult the [[guides/classes-and-inheritance.html][Classes and Inheritance]] guide.
+For a more detailed discussion of the UIZE approach to OOP, consult the [Classes and Inheritance](http://www.uize.com/guides/classes-and-inheritance.html) guide.

 State Properties and Binding
 ----------------------------

 UIZE offers a mature and powerful state properties system so that classes can expose a state interface for their instances.

-The state properties system goes beyond regular object properties, and even beyond the newer [[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty][properties capabilities of ECMAScript 5]], providing powerful constructs like conformers, optimized onChange handlers, aliases (for deprecating old names), and value changed events using the built-in event infrastructure.
+The state properties system goes beyond regular object properties, and even beyond the newer [properties capabilities of ECMAScript 5](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty), providing powerful constructs like conformers, optimized onChange handlers, aliases (for deprecating old names), and value changed events using the built-in event infrastructure.

 EXAMPLE